 Waste glass fibre used as a loose insulation won't burn but can be dusty, settle and move about.

 Wool used as loose insulation is made from low-grade natural wool or waste clothing.
 It can also be dusty, and will burn in an established fire.
 If your roof leaks, wool and paper insulation won't dry as well as mineral fibre and may encourage mould.

 When getting quotes, you need to compare the weight and thickness of the fill.
 How many kilograms per square metre (this is the density) are needed to get the right R value?
 Ask how many bags of insulation are needed and check they are all used.

-The Fire Service has complained in the past about macerated paper, saying it can smoulder and fall onto a firefighter trying to gain access through the ceiling to a burning roof space.
+The Fire Service has complained about macerated paper in the past, saying it can smoulder and fall onto a firefighter trying to gain access through the ceiling to a burning roof space.
 The same could apply to wool used as a loose fill.